gaps-closure/capo/conflict_analyzer/constraints/constraint_model_explanation.md

 sensitive).
 The user will typically annotate only a subset of functions, and the entailed constraints will be propagated by the solver.

 The model uses the Program Dependency Graph (PDG) abstraction of the CLE-annotated LLVM IR generated from the annotated C program.
-The PDG nodes are
+The PDG node types are Inst (instructions), VarNode (global, static, or module static variables), FunctionEntry (function entry points), Param (nodes denoting actual and formal parameters for input and output), and Annotation (LLVM IR annotation nodes, a subset of which will be CLE labels).
+The PDG edge types include ControlDep (control dependency edges), DataDep (data dependency edges), Parameter (parameter edges relating to input params, output params, or parameter field edges to encode parameter trees), and Annot (edges that connect a non-annotation PDG node to an LLVM annotation node).
+Each of these node and edge types are further divided into subtypes.

 See the PSU [PDG documentation](https://github.com/gaps-closure/pdg2/tree/develop/Edge_Specification) and CLOSURE [CLE documentation](https://github.com/gaps-closure/mules/tree/develop/cle-spec) for further details about them.

+### Role of the Contraint Solver

+In CLOSURE, we use a constraint solver to perform program analysis and determine a correct-by-construction partition that satifies the constraints specified by the developer using CLE annotations.
+The constraint solver takes three items as input: (i) the PDG constructed from the linked LLVM IR of the annotated C program, (ii) the CLE JSON corresponding to the CLE labels used in the annotated program, and (iii) the enclave topology including the set of enclaves, and the level of each enclave (future versions of the topology may include network and cross-domain-guard interconnections between the enclaves and the computational resources available within each enclave).

 The constraint solver must assign each function and global variable in the program to an enclave subject to constraints entailed on the program by CLE annotations as specified in the Minizinc model excerpt below.
 Additionally, upon satisfaction, the solver will assign a CLE enclave and CLE label to every PDG node that is not an LLVM annotation node.
 It will also identify the PDG call invocation edges that are in the cross-domain cut, i.e., the caller (callsite) and callee (function entry) belong to different enclaves.

+In the model below, the `nodeEnclave` decision variable stores the enclave assignment for each node, the `taint` decision variable stores the label assignment for each node, and the `xdedge` decision variable stores whether a given edge is in the enclave cut (i.e., the source and destination nodes of the edge are in different enclaves.
+Several other auxiliary decision variables are used in the constraint model to express the constraints or for efficient compilation.
+They are described later in the model.

 The solver will assign a node annotation label (rather than a function annotation which only the user can assign) to functions not annotated by the